-Figure 1: scatter plot for the data of the example

-Using the pairwise comparison approach, T versus US and T versus EU rejected the null hypothesis that the two drugs are not similar enough, while EU versus US did not reject the null hypothesis.
-Thus the pairwise comparisons failed to pass all.

-Table 2: The results of pairwise comparison approach

 3 Simultaneous Confidence Approach

 As an alternative to the pairwise comparisons approach, the ODAC panel suggested the potential use of simultaneous confidence approach, which allows us to fully utilize all data from the study with single reference product (e.g., the US-licensed product).
 In this section, we will describe the simultaneous confidence interval method under a parallel-group design for analytical studies.